 Step 5: Serve sauce for dipping vegetables, or drizzle it over salads or Asian dishes.
 You can use this sauce as marinade too.
 Marinate tofu or tempeh in the sauce and make a meal out of it.

-To serve frozen sauce – remove the portion of sauce you want to use from freezer and thaw it in fridge overnight.
+To serve frozen sauce – remove the portion of sauce you want to use from the freezer and thaw it in the fridge overnight.
 Next day serve sauce with whatever meal you want to use it.

 - To make spicy sauce, increase sambal oelek (red chili paste) in the recipe.